Are you a suspect or person of interest in a federal crime?

 The accused will then appear in court for an arraignment in front of a federal magistrate judge.
 The judge will decide whether or not the defendant will be released to await trial and can also set conditions of the release or set bail.
 The result of the arraignment depends on the specific details of the case.
 The judge will consider information gathered during the pretrial interview, the nature of the offense, the defendant’s criminal history, and any other relevant information in making the decision.

 Federal criminal cases in Los Angeles and surrounding counties are handled by prosecutors at the United States Attorney’s Office for the Central District of California.
-If prosecutors believe that there is enough evidence against the defendant, they will present the case to a federal grand jury who will decide if the case should go to trial.
+If federal prosecutors believe that there is enough evidence against the defendant, they will present the case to a grand jury who will decide if the case should go to trial.

 If the case moves to trial, the prosecution will file an indictment with the United States District Court.
 The defendant will then make additional court appearances where the defense team will acquire police reports or other relevant documents to the case.
 Whatever discovery documents or evidence that the defense receives will be used by the federal defense attorney to fight the charges placed against the defendant.

 The U.S. Attorney has to prove that the defendant is guilty of all elements of the crime in order to secure a conviction.
 Following a trial or plea bargain, the judge will sentence the defendant.
-While mandatory sentencing guidelines make it difficult to plea bargain in federal court, a skilled defense attorney may be able to present the case in a way that it is not subject to those guidelines.
+While mandatory sentencing guidelines make it difficult to plea bargain in federal court, a skilled law firm may be able to present the case in a way that it is not subject to those guidelines.

 If the judge determines that federal sentencing guidelines need to be followed, the penalties will likely be much harsher than for a crime handled by the state court.